-Hi I’m Katrina, the writer of the The Organised Housewife.
+Hi I’m Katrina Springer, aka The Organised Housewife!
 I’m also a wife to a wonderful and supportive man as well as a mother of 3 children Mr and Miss 12 twins and Miss 10.
 I live on the beautiful Gold Coast, Queensland, Australia.
 I wasn’t always as organised as I am today, I’ve had my share of struggles and melt downs, as all mothers tend to do, but going through that helped me to adapt routines to help keep the house under control.
 Read more about my story below…

 Growing up I idolised my grandmother, she kept her home neat, tidy and clean.
 One thing that I remember delightfully about her was that whenever we visited she always had home baking ready for us.
 She had 7 children of her own, with 20 plus grandchildren.
 I would spend my school holidays with her, crafting, baking and I would help her with the housework.
 Growing up I just wanted to be like her.